 The MP-Opt-Model GitHub project hosts the public Git code repository as well as a public issue tracker for handling bug reports, patches, and other issues and contributions.
-There are separate GitHub hosted repositories and issue trackers for MP-Test, MIPS, MATPOWER, etc., all available from https://github.com/MATPOWER/.
+There are separate GitHub hosted repositories and issue trackers for MP-Opt-Model, MP-Test, MIPS, and MATPOWER, etc., all are available from https://github.com/MATPOWER/.